VOYAGER: A Training Free Approach for Generating Diverse Datasets using LLMs: Experiments

 \item \textbf{Lexical Distance}: While the cosine distance metric captures semantic diversity, it may not capture lexical diversity very well.
 Therefore, we also consider a lexical diversity metric.
-To compute lexical diversity, we use the Jaccard distance and report the mean Jaccard distance (removing stop words) over pairs of instances. \item \textbf{Vendi Score}: Vendi score \cite{friedman2022vendi} is a popular diversity metric that seeks to capture diversity of the dataset in broader and general sense (potentially including all the above dimensions).
-It seeks to measure the effective number of data instances that can represent the data and has been recently used quite widely. \end{itemize}
+To compute lexical diversity, we use the Jaccard distance and report the mean Jaccard distance (removing stop words) over pairs of instances. \item \textbf{Vendi Score}: Vendi score \cite{friedman2022vendi} is a popular diversity metric that seeks to capture diversity of the dataset in a broader and general sense (potentially including all the above dimensions).
+It seeks to measure the effective number of data instances that can represent the data. \end{itemize}

 \paragraph{Quality Metric} We also seek to capture the impact on quality of the generations as we seek to encourage diversity.
-Consequently, we also measure the quality of the generations using an LLM-as-Judge framework where the judge evaluates the generation on a task-specific rubric (eg, dimensions like faithfulness, coherence, etc.).
-The specific prompts and rubrics used are available in the Appendix.
+Consequently, we also measure the quality of the generations using an LLM-as-Judge framework where the judge evaluates the generations on a task-specific rubric (eg, dimensions like faithfulness, coherence, etc).

 \paragraph{LLM Calls} We also track the number of LLM calls each method to generate the same size dataset (assuming all methods call the LLM to generate the same batch size of data).